fishmannnnn26/Burger-Builder/README.md

 Then open [http://localhost:3000/](http://localhost:3000/) to see the app. <br>

-Another alternative, you could just simply check build project that has been deployed at this link:
+Another alternative, you could just simply check build project that has been deployed at this link: <br>
 [https://react-my-burger-441b3.web.app/](https://react-my-burger-441b3.web.app/)